 If you have been told you have low vision, you are not alone.
-Fifteen million Americans (one in five people over age 65!) have some form of visual impairment.
+15 million Americans (1 in 5 people over age 65!) have some form of visual impairment.
 Age related macular degeneration is the leading cause of low vision followed by glaucoma and diabetes.
 Many other less common conditions can also impair vision.
 While your vision loss may be irreversible, many adaptations are possible to help you function more fully.
 This handout is designed to introduce you to various devices and resources that will help you to effectively use your remaining sight, maintain your independence and live your life with joy.

 Good lighting is important for best use of remaining vision.
 The goal is to improve lighting while decreasing glare.
 You will need to try different tasks under various lighting conditions to decide what works best for you.
 Suggestions to improve lighting include:

-• Move the light closer, and position it so that it focuses on the task.
+- Move the light closer, and position it so that it focuses on the task.
 Place the light behind you so that it comes over your shoulder on the side of your best eye, or opposite the working hand.

-• Position movable lamps to shine light in different directions throughout the room rather than depending only on overhead lighting.
+- Position movable lamps to shine light in different directions throughout the room rather than depending only on overhead lighting.
 Dimmer switches allow for greater adjustment of light intensity for various tasks.

-• Increase light bulb wattage, but don’t use wattage higher than recommended for the lamp.
+- Increase light bulb wattage, but don’t use wattage higher than recommended for the lamp.
 If you increase the bulb wattage, remember that some bulbs (halogen and higher wattage incandescent bulbs) produce a lot of heat.
 For task lighting, try a 45-65W indoor floodlight or chromalux bulb (full spectrum incandescent light) or a 50W halogen bulb in a gooseneck lamp.
 LED desk and floor lamps or an OTT-Lite are other good choices but are more expensive.

-• Minimize glare from a sunny window with a dark, open-weave drape, or adjustable blinds or shades.
+- Minimize glare from a sunny window with a dark, open-weave drape, or adjustable blinds or shades.
 Cover polished wood surfaces and shiny counters to reduce glare.

 Choices of Light Sources